Bortiz25/pet-store-website/README.md

 }
 ```

 The mongoose.connect() function has a uri string paramater.
 The uri string for our database is located in our '.env' file.
+If you change the username, password, or name of our database, you will have to update the uri string.
+After we connect to our database, we access our collections using 'mongoose.Models()'.

 ## Models
 The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas.
 We create models for each schema to define data validation rules and enable easy querying of data in MongoDB.